The Pink Panther (2006 film): Box office

 The Pink Panther grossed $82.2 million in the United States and Canada and $81.8 million in other territories, for a worldwide total of $164.1 million.

 The Pink Panther opened at No.1 in the United States, grossing $20.2 million from 3,477 theaters, and took in an additional $20.9 million over the four day Presidents Day weekend the following weekend.
 The film closed in theatres on April 16, having grossed $82.2 million in its ten weeks of release.
 Overseas, the film took $76.6 million.
 United States screenings made up 51.8% of box office takings, with international viewings responsible for 48.2%.
 In the United Kingdom, the film was released on March 17, 2006, and topped the country's box office that weekend.

 Critical response

 On Rotten Tomatoes, The Pink Panther has an approval rating of 21% based on 143 reviews and an average rating of 4.1/10.
 The site's critical consensus reads: "Though Steve Martin is game, the particulars of the Inspector Clouseau character elude him in this middling update."
 On Metacritic, the film has a weighted average score of 38 out of 100 based on 35 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

+Roger Ebert of The Chicago Sun-Times gave the film a largely negative review and 1.5 stars out of 4.
+While Martin had demonstrated considerable comedic talent in other roles, Ebert felt he was not well-cast as Clouseau: "the character [of Clouseau] isn't bigger than the actor, as Batman and maybe James Bond are", Ebert wrote, and "at every moment in the movie, I was aware that Peter Sellers was Clouseau, and Steve Martin was not."